PureSpectrum Supplier Terms

 4.2 Invoicing and payment terms.
 Supplier will invoice PureSpectrum for all fees specified in all Economic Terms Addendums, in accordance with any invoicing schedule set forth on such Economic Terms Addendum, and in accordance with a month-end statement provided by PureSpectrum to Supplier.
 For the avoidance of doubt, in the event of any discrepancy between the fees owed between PureSpectrum and Supplier, PureSpectrum’s calculation shall prevail.
 Unless otherwise specified in an Economic Terms Addendum:

-(e) Invoices received more than 30 days after a month-end statement provided by PureSpectrum to Supplier will be rejected and considered null and void.
+(f) Invoices received more than 180 days after a month-end statement is provided by PureSpectrum to Supplier will be rejected and considered null and void.